Benchmarking multicultural services

 - Average

-- Limited NESB community consultation mechanisms exist.
+- Limited CALD community consultation mechanisms exist.

-- Limited partnerships with NESB community organisations.
+- Limited partnerships with CALD community organisations.

 - Improving